 - Understanding and organization of the family structure.

 - Improving and strengthening the desire for change.

 All these benefits help with the family’s determination to change negative behaviors and the way they communicate.
 Another benefit of family therapy is that it does not observe substance abuse as an isolated problem but in the context of family.
 This is why this type of therapy shares some similar features with 12‐step programs.4

 What Are the Different Types of Family Therapy Approaches?

 There are numerous approaches that can be applied in family therapy treatment programs.
-Today, there are four main family therapy models used as the foundation for substance abuse treatment:5
+Today, there are four main family therapy models used as the foundation for substance abuse treatment, whether in an inpatient treatment program or in an outpatient treatment setting:5

 - The family systems model believes that families function and interact in the context of their substance abuse.
 In that way, the family keeps balance (homeostasis) while adapting to substance abuse.

 - The family disease model considers substance abuse as a disease that affects the whole family.
 There is a danger that substance abuser’s family members might develop codependence.
 As a result, that causes them to enable the individual’s substance abuse.

 - Multidimensional family therapy (MDFT) incorporates a few different approaches which focus on the links between awareness, emotionality, behavior, and environmental input.

 - The cognitive-behavioral approach sees family interactions aiding unfit behaviors (such as substance abuse).